WHAT DO THEY EXPECT?

 Previous: Partner Abuse

-READ: ACAs ACOAs ACODF Blog, re. childhood abuse’s effect on the brain
+READ: ACAs ACOAs ACODF Blog, re. the effects of

 SOME PATTERNS: the following come from various Child Abuse sites.
-These source of these abuses are primarily from the immediate family, but apply as well to other caretakers and peers.
+These source of abuses are primarily from the immediate family, but apply as well to other caretakers & peers.
 You can add any of your own experiences not included.

 Buying, selling or trading for legal or physical custody of a child.
 Does not apply to legitimate adoption or domestic relations planning.

 Expressed in all 3 T.E.A. forms.
 Some characteristics: acting superior, angry, critical, distant, guarded, indifferent, little or no empathy or compassion, passively withdrawn, self-absorbed, too independent and self-reliant, shut down, un-involved, un-trusting, withdrawn….

 • When parents are consistently unavailable, emotionally cold & also don’t allow or ignore the child’s own emotions, they deprive them of the necessary ingredients for intellectual and social development.
 Children subjected to consistent coldness grow to see the world as a ‘dangerous’ uninviting place, and will likely have seriously impaired relationships in the future, AND may never feel confident to explore and learn.

 • HEALTHY: If parents are warm and loving, children grow to see the world as a secure place for exploration and learning.